The Capacity Manager enables DARWIN providers to specify the conditions under which to close / reopen investments in their DARWIN.

 Maximum Investor Capital (optional)

 - Closure: If the DARWIN exceeds the capital under management threshold set by its provider, it will close to new investor capital.
-Traders can set the maximum amount that they want to manage with the DARWIN, in USD.
-The value must be greater than $300,000 and in multiples of 100,000.
+Traders can set the maximum amount (USD) that they want to manage with the DARWIN.
+The value must be greater than $500,000 and in multiples of 100,000.
 This condition will not be taken into account if the field remains empty, which is the default option.

 How to set it up

-Once there, they will need to click on the “divergence limit” section where the two options explained above will be displayed.
+Once there, they will need to click on the “capacity management” section where the two options explained above will be displayed (maximum divergence / maximum investor capital).

 What happens when a DARWIN is closed to new investors?